THE « FORUM MONDIAL DE LA MER – BIZERTE »

 Largely dependent on the resources offered by its 1,400 km of coastline (tourism, fishing and aquaculture, trade and maritime transport, etc.), Tunisia asserts itself for the third year, through La Saison Bleue, an association campaigning for a sustainable coastline, a new governance of the sea and as the center of an environmental ambition whose awareness is still weak on the African continent.

-The third edition of the Forum Mondial de la Mer – Bizerte will be held on July 15, 2020.
+The third edition of the Forum Mondial de la Mer – Bizerte was held on July 15, 2020.

 Since its creation, the ambition of this forum is to bring together, once a year, in the southern coast of the Mediterranean, the most committed personalities for a sustainable maritime development, not only from the economic, scientific, sporting, cultural world, but also from NGOs, foundations, the private sector, international organizations, local authorities or political leaders.

-Due to the current health crisis, the exchanges will take place this year on a videoconference mode, which is surely not a default solution and that will allow the intervention of numerous guests from around the world.
+Due to the current health crisis, the exchanges took place this year on a videoconference mode, which is surely not a default solution and that allowed the intervention of numerous guests from around the world.

-Project leaders and incubators will be invited to present their initiatives.
+Project leaders and incubators were invited to present their initiatives.

-Many themes will be treated at a high level: "Rethinking and bluing capitalism", "What governance for biodiversity?", "Entrepreneurship at sea"...
+Many themes were treated at a high level: "Rethinking and bluing capitalism", "What governance for biodiversity?", "Entrepreneurship at sea"...

-On this occasion, the Blue Club / Club Bleu, the first international think tank devoted to maritime identity and bringing together two hundred personalities, will be launched.
+On this occasion, the Blue Club / Club Bleu, the first international think tank devoted to maritime identity and bringing together two hundred personalities, was launched.